 How do you tell whether a Christian is worldly or spiritual?
 We see, from this passage, that we can tell by the actions of the individual.
 The believers in Corinth were quarreling about who they should follow instead of realizing that they were all to follow Jesus Christ.
 This is the most basic of teachings and their lack of understanding demonstrated the immaturity of their faith.
 This is a very big problem in the body of believers today as so many people get caught up in the personality of the teacher instead of the wisdom of God.
 It is evident with a number of "rock star" preachers who put on a great show but the teaching never moves past the point of "milk" to the point of "solid food".
 The direct result of this is the fact that there are way more "infants in Christ" than there are walking Christians in the congregations of these pastors.

-What, after all, is Apollos?
-And what is Paul?
-Only servants, through whom you came to believe - as the Lord assigned to each his task.
-I planted the seed, Apollos watered it, but God made it grow.
-So neither he who plants nor he who waters is anything, but only God, who makes things grow.
+After all, what is Apollos?
+What is Sha'ul?
+Only servants through whom you came to trust.
+Indeed, it was the Lord who brought you to trust through one of us or through another.
+I planted the seed, and Apollos watered it, but it was God who made it grow.
+So neither the planter nor the waterer is anything, only God who makes things grow -

 It seems that many times we forget the most important thing and, here, Paul reminds the believers that it is not about who led them to the Lord but it is about God who called them.
 Without God's call on our lives, we would not come to Him no matter what anyone else did.